RebelToolbox/RebelDocumentation/tutorials/best_practices/interfaces.rst

         }
     }

-These strategies contribute to Godot's flexible design.
+These strategies contribute to Rebel Engine's flexible design.
 Between them, users have a breadth of tools to meet their specific needs.